opencontainers/image-tools/man/oci-image-tool-create.1.md

   Type of the file to unpack.
 If unset, oci-image-tool will try to auto-detect the type.
 One of "imageLayout,image"

 **--platform**=""
-  The platform contains os and arch.
-Filter manifests according to the conditions provided.
+  Specify the os and architecture of the manifest, format is OS:Architecture. e.g. --platform linux:amd64
   Only applicable if reftype is index.

 # EXAMPLES